1. Home

 Bluetooth read distance is how far away a GoChip can be read by a device.
 This should be tested by keeping the device and GoChips at the same height and orientation; 4 feet from the ground, 10 GoChips label side facing the back of the device.
 Open the Bluetooth Read Speed tool in the Zone4 Go app and find the furthest distance between the device and GoChips that consistent reads can be attained.

-Unexpected Behaviour
+Unexpected BLE Behaviour

 Other Considerations